house-of-abbey/GarminHomeAssistant/README.md

 ![Long-Lived Access Token](images/Long_Lived_Access_Tokens.png)

 Having created that token, before you dismiss the dialogue box with the value you will never see again, copy it somewhere safe.
 You need to paste this into the Garmin Application's settings.

+**Please, please, please!** Copy and paste this API key, do not retype as it will be wrong.

 ## Settings